A Taxonomy and Review of Algorithms for Modeling and Predicting Human Driver Behavior: Approaches to the Core Modeling Tasks

 Many models operate under the \textbf{independent prediction} paradigm, meaning that they predict a full trajectory independently for each agent in the scene.
 These approaches are more-or-less ``interaction-unaware'' because they are open-loop; though they may account for interaction between vehicles at the current time $\currenttime$, they do not explicitly reason about interaction over the prediction window from $\currenttime+1$ to $\finaltime$ (i.e., they do not reason about the drivers' observations $\obs{1:\numcars}{\currenttime+1:\finaltime}$ over that time interval).

 The simplest motion prediction models in this class are based on various combinations of constant velocity, constant acceleration, constant yaw rate, and constant steering angle.
 Such models are truly interaction-unaware, because they rely exclusively on information about the target vehicle's current physical state.

 On the other hand, some advanced independent prediction models could be described as ``implicitly'' interaction-aware because they account for much of the interaction between vehicles up to and/or including the current time step $\currenttime$.
-For example, \citeauthor{Deoa} employ convolutional social pooling to encode information about the scene history, which is then passed to a set of recurrent neural network models that generate independent predictions for all vehicles in the scene.
-Though such an approach does not explicitly consider interaction over the prediction window, it is clearly more interaction-aware than e.g., a constant velocity model.
+For example, \citeauthor{Deoa} employ convolutional social pooling to encode information about the scene history, which is then passed to a set of recurrent neural network models that generate independent predictions for all vehicles in the scene \cite{Deoa}.
+More recently, diffusion models have been applied to realistic independent motion prediction, especially in the context of safety validation and robust planning.
+For instance, guided diffusion models have demonstrated the capability to independently generate potentially risky future trajectories of the background vehicles based on the scene history encoding \cite{chen2023advdiffuser}.
+To enable the generation of possible background vehicle trajectories with specific characteristics of interest, partial diffusion processes have been utilized to provide additional control during trajectory generation \cite{chang2025safe}.
+While these approaches do not explicitly consider interaction over the prediction window, they infer future interactions based on scene histories and are clearly more interaction-aware than, e.g., a constant velocity model.

 One key advantage of independent prediction models is that they can be parallelized and made to run very fast.
 Moreover, some achieve excellent performance over short time horizons.
 Because these models don't explicitly account for interaction, however, their predictive power tends to quickly degrade as the prediction horizon extends further into the future.